idris-hackers/idris-mode/readme.markdown

 ## Installation

+Idris mode uses lexical binding and other features not available in versions of Emacs prior to 24.
+Thus, only Emacs 24 and up are supported.

-If you have Emacs >= 23, you can install pre-built packages from [MELPA](http://melpa.milkbox.net/): `idris-mode` will automatically be enabled in `.idr` files without any further configuration.
+You can install pre-built packages from [MELPA](http://melpa.milkbox.net/): `idris-mode` will automatically be enabled in `.idr` files without any further configuration.